"Are those the names of all the people who died?”

 Only my oldest daughter, Maggie, was on this earth that day and she was a mere five months old, cradled in my sister Mary’s arms when I pulled into my mother’s driveway on September 12, 2001, after spending that night with my brother-in-law and friends in New Jersey.
 (We got out of Manhattan via the George Washington Bridge but, unbeknownst to us, all five boroughs were locked down so we could not get home to Staten Island.)

-It is surely a problem that more and more people look on September 11 with less and less conviction and emotion.
+It is surely a problem that more and more people look at September 11 with less and less conviction and emotion.
 Hence all those selfie sticks, which surely would have been ripped from a tourist’s hands if they materialized when this was still “Ground Zero,” or “the pit,” a smoldering pile that contained the remains of so many loved ones.

 For me, standing here with my wife and four children, the memorial simply makes me grateful that I am able to stand here with my wife and four children.
 It made me less irked when one of the children (as they did numerous times that day) complained about walking so much or being tired.